vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/094/03_pari_yatkaviH.md

 The cadence of pāda a is bad; Gr suggests reading subj. *bharāte, which would fix the problem, but as Oldenberg comments, this is “natürlich ganz unsicher” - esp.

-since both the opening and the break are likewise irregular (see HvN metrical comm. ad loc.).
+since both the opening and the break are likewise irregular (see Holland & van Nooten Rig Veda edition metrical comm. ad loc.).

 Note the emphatic return of the poet, with kavíḥ kā́vyā in pāda a picking up kavīyán in 1a.